PEMapModder/PocketMine-Wrapper/README.md

-# PHP-PocketMine-Wrapper
+# PocketMine-Wrapper
-Simple PHP script for controlling the lifecycle of PocketMine servers
+Simple scripts for controlling the lifecycle of PocketMine servers